Lunari-Interactive/Duality/README.md

 <h3 align="center">Duality</h3>

   <p align="center">
-     A 2 Player Teamwork focused platformer game with 2D and 3D Aspects.
-This Game is made for GameJam+ 2024.
+     A 2 Player Teamwork focused platformer game with 2D and 3D Aspects set in a failed laboratory experiment 2 Players must find a way to escape the facility.
     <br />
  <!--   <a href="https://github.com/Lunari-Interactive/GD-Workshop-Demo"><strong>Explore the docs »</strong></a>
     <br /> -->